 While some of these usages are not overly amazing, what is amazing is the DC-3 is still in use after 80 years plus since the initial flight on 17 December 1935.

-Today it used for passenger and cargo service, military transport, missionary flying, skydiving, shuttling, sightseeing and many other uses.
+Today it is used for passenger and cargo service, military transport, missionary flying, skydiving, shuttling, sightseeing, and other uses.

 The DC-3 continues to fly daily in active commercial and military service.
 As of a short while ago, a DC-3 daily flew bread from Honolulu to Maui.